dethe/obloq/readme.md

 ### oBloq 2.0

-* Convert to be an extension of Grunt (https://github.com/cowboy/grunt) (mainly the code extraction from markdown)
-* Have default filename targets
-* Make client vs. server code explicit rather than a naming convention.
-Default to both?
-* Allow alternate filename targets in comments
 * Allow raw HTML, CSS, JS files to be in bloqs directory?
 * Build an editor based on CodeMirror (http://codemirror.net/doc/manual.html)
 * Minimized and compress concatenated files for production (side-effect of moving to Grunt)
-* Allow user configuration for which files get concatenated, minimized, and compressed and in what order (side-effect of Grunt)
 * Support coffeescript on server-side (side-effect of multiple targets, better specificity)
 * More example code
 * Comment extracted code to show where it was extracted from, for tracing back to source file